Lighthouse Friends Home Page

-Description: In addition to its role as an active light for mariners, picturesque Nauset Light is the iconographic symbol of Cape Cod.
-The light has been immortalized in a painting by Edward Hopper and is now a “poster child” for local fundraising.
-For $100 every two years, residents may purchase a vehicle license plate with an image of Nauset Light to benefit special projects on Cape Cod and the Islands.
-You may also find Nauset Light’s distinct red and white tower gracing bags of potato chips and popcorn in your local supermarket.
+In addition to its role as an active light for mariners, picturesque Nauset Lighthouse is the iconographic symbol of Cape Cod.
+The lighthouse has been immortalized in a painting by Edward Hopper and is now a “poster child” for local fundraising.
+For $100 every two years, residents may purchase a vehicle license plate with an image of Nauset Lighthouse to benefit special projects on Cape Cod and the Islands.
+You may also find Nauset’s distinct red and white tower gracing bags of potato chips and popcorn in your local supermarket.

 Photograph courtesy U.S. Coast Guard

-Nauset Light is located on Nauset Beach off Cable Road, in Cape Cod National Seashore near Eastham, Massachusetts.
-The history of Nauset Light is inextricably linked with both the Three Sisters Lights of Nauset and the Chatham Lights.
+Nauset Lighthouse is located on Nauset Beach off Cable Road, in Cape Cod National Seashore near Eastham, Massachusetts.
+The history of Nauset Lighthouse is inextricably linked with both the Three Sisters Lights of Nauset and the Chatham Lights.
 In 1923, the single remaining tower of the Three Sisters Light Station had deteriorated to the point where repairing it was senseless.
-This roughly coincided with the early 20th century decision to reduce all wasteful twin tower lights to a single light.
+This roughly coincided with the early twentieth century decision to reduce all wasteful twin lights to a single light.
 Thus, it was logical to move the northernmost of Chatham’s twin towers to Nauset Beach where it would replace the last Sister.

-The 48-foot-tall, brick-lined, cast-iron Chatham tower, originally built in 1877, was dismantled, hauled up the cape, and rebuilt 200 feet from the cliff’s edge at Nauset Beach.
-The remaining Sister (minus its fourth-order Fresnel lens) was sold for $10 to Albert Hall, who incorporated it into his residence known as "The Beacon."
-After its reconstruction, the former Chatham tower became known as Nauset Light or Nauset Beach Light, and the fourth-order Fresnel lens was installed in its lantern room.
+The forty-eight-foot-tall, brick-lined, cast-iron Chatham tower, originally built in 1877, was dismantled, hauled up the cape, and rebuilt atop a cement foundation 200 feet from the cliff’s edge at Nauset Beach.
+The remaining Sister (minus its fourth-order Fresnel lens) was sold for $10 to Albert Hall, who incorporated it into his residence known as “The Beacon.”
+After its reconstruction, the former Chatham tower became known as Nauset Lighthouse or Nauset Beach Lighthouse, and the Barbier & Benard, fourth-order Fresnel lens was installed in its lantern room.
+The lens had three flash panels and produced a group of three flashes that was thought to honor the Three Sisters.

 The top portion of the previously all white tower was painted red in 1940, to give it a distinctive daymark.